Monaghan snatch dramatic Ulster win over Tyrone

 But Monaghan were a changed team in the second half and Stephen O'Hanlon's goal put them ahead in the 56th minute.

-Tyrone looked to have won it as two Darren McCurry points put them one up deep in injury before O'Toole's strike.
+Tyrone looked to have won as two Darren McCurry points put them one up deep in injury-time before O'Toole's strike.

-It was an audacious finish by the Scotstown man as a fisted equaliser looked the obvious option as he cut inside from the right flank but instead his low shot whizzed underneath Niall Morgan to put Monaghan ahead in the sixth and final allotted minute of added time.
+It was an audacious finish by the Scotstown man with a fisted equaliser looking the obvious option as he cut inside from the right flank but instead his low shot whizzed underneath Niall Morgan to put Monaghan ahead in the sixth and final allotted minute of added time.

 There was still time for Tyrone to produce late pressure but Monaghan held on to clinch a thoroughly deserved win.